Japan stocks, bonds fall as oil shock weighs; BOJ comments in focus

 By Junko Fujita

-The benchmark Nikkei sank 2.9% to 53,640.77, while the broader Topix slid 2.18% to 3,636.94.
-The 10-year Japanese government bond yield rose 4.5 basis points (bps) to 2.260% as the yen traded at a near two-year low against the dollar.
+The benchmark 10-year Japanese government bond (JGB) yield rose 4.5 basis points (bps) to 2.260% as the yen traded near a 20-month low against the dollar.

 Oil prices settled higher on Wednesday and climbed further in extended trade after Iran attacked several energy facilities across the Middle East following a strike on its South Pars gas field, a major escalation in its war with the U.S. and Israel.

-The yen was up 0.2% at 159.62 after reaching 159.905 in the previous session, the weakest point since July 2014.
+The yen was up 0.1% at 159.67 after reaching 159.905 in the previous session, the weakest point since July 2024.

 In general the bond market is volatile, and fixed income securities carry interest rate risk.
 (As interest rates rise, bond prices usually fall, and vice versa.
 This effect is usually more pronounced for longer-term securities.)
 Fixed income securities also carry inflation risk and credit and default risks for both issuers and counterparties.
 Unlike individual bonds, most bond funds do not have a maturity date, so avoiding losses caused by price volatility by holding them until maturity is not possible.